Maa languages

 The Maa languages are a group of closely related Eastern Nilotic languages (or from a linguistic perspective, dialects, as they appear to be mutually intelligible) spoken in parts of Kenya and Tanzania by more than a million speakers.
 They are subdivided into North and South Maa.
 The Maa languages are related to the Lotuko languages spoken in South Sudan.

 History

-In the past, several peoples have abandoned their languages in favor of a Maa language, usually following a period of intensive cultural and economic contact.
-Among peoples that have assimilated to Maa peoples are the Aasáx (Asa) and the El Molo, former hunter-gatherers who spoke Cushitic languages, and the Mukogodo-Maasai (Yaaku), former bee-keepers and hunter-gatherers (Eastern Cushitic).
+In the past, several groups of people have abandoned their languages in favor of a Maa language, usually following a period of intensive cultural and economic contact.
+Among groups that have assimilated to Maa peoples are the Aasáx (Asa) and the El Molo, former hunter-gatherers who spoke Cushitic languages, and the Mukogodo-Maasai (Yaaku), former bee-keepers and hunter-gatherers (Eastern Cushitic).
 The Okiek of northern Tanzania, speakers of a Southern Nilotic Kalenjin tongue, are under heavy influence from Maasai.